Puerto Vallarta Gay Travel

 Mexico’s classic gay travel destination, Puerto Vallarta lures the LGBT community with ritzy beach clubs, budget-friendly hotels and animated gay nightlife.
 This small city is a frequent choice for Americans and Canadians, especially in winter.

-Puerto Vallarta is not only popular with gay travelers.
+The city isn’t just popular with gay travelers.
 The city has been a major tourist destination for decades, with tourism now comprising roughly 50% of the local economy.

 Even with all these English-speaking tourists though, Puerto Vallarta maintains an authentic Mexican charm you’ll surely love.
 If you’ve never been to Mexico, it’s is a great first choice.